Gordon999/PItoLCD/README.md

 sudo ./LCD28-show

-After installing if you change this line...
+After installing if you change this line in config.txt....

 hdmi_cvt 480 320 60 6 0 0 0 to hdmi_cvt 640 480 60 6 0 0 0